Green Bean

 Cultural Significance

-Green beans hold significance in French haute cuisine as haricot vert, symbolizing refined vegetable cookery.
-In Asian cuisines, they feature prominently in stir-fries and are associated with health-conscious cooking.
-They represent seasonal availability and agricultural heritage in Mediterranean and American Southern cuisines.
+Green beans hold special significance in French cuisine as 'haricot vert,' where they represent refined vegetable cookery.
+In Asian cuisines, particularly Chinese and Thai, they are celebrated in stir-fries and are considered essential vegetables for family meals.
+They also feature prominently in Mediterranean and American comfort food traditions.

 The Science